By: Ashley Smith (SALT Administrative Manager)

 Whether you’re thinking about opening a brand new salon or you want to revamp an existing salon to bring it back to new life, let us just say one thing: You can do it!
 We believe you can!

 That being said, the decision to open your own salon, like opening any business, is a major one, and is not something that you should pursue lightly.
+Successfully opening and running a salon isn’t about luck.
+It takes time, effort, planning, and dedication to get it right.

 If you want your salon to be successful, then every single aspect of your business needs to be catered towards your ideal client—the person that you would love to fill every single open slot in your appointment book with.
 As long as you keep this person in mind whenever you make a decision about your business, you can be certain that you’re on the right track.